agusdiazb/agusdiazb/README.md

 ### Hi there 👋
-I'm a psychology student at the University of Buenos Aires.
+I'm a undergraduate Research and Teaching Assistant at Universidad de Buenos Aires.
 I'm particularly interested in the intersection of psychology, neuroscience, and data science.

 Feel free to contact me at agustindiazbarquinero@gmail.com